 A special type of problem in mechanics involves problems of systems in equilibrium.
 In these systems, the problem is finding the system's configuration in equilibrium subjected to any type of constraint.

-Any infinitesimal virtual displacement in configuration space that is consistent with the constraints doesn't require any work, according to the virtual work principle.
-In simple words, the total virtual work of forces operating on a particle when it is in equilibrium is zero for any virtual displacement.
+According to the virtual work principle, any infinitesimal virtual displacement in configuration space consistent with the constraints doesn't require any work.
+Simply put, the total virtual work of forces operating on a particle in equilibrium is zero for any virtual displacement.
 Mathematically, it can be written as;

 U = F.δx = M.δθ = 0

 Download Formulas for GATE Mechanical Engineering - TOM & Vibrations